 o In cases when direct source access is not optimal for performance reasons, data virtualization technologies like the Denodo Platform can easily load the data into the physical lake, making the transition completely seamless.

-2. High expectations of raw data.
+o A similar approach can be taken for higher level cleansing and transformations.
+If needed, data can be easily persisted.
+Otherwise, Denodo’s engine will orchestrate the calculation on-demand.
+This will leverage the data lake engine as a sort of ETL process, or more accurately, an ELT process. - High expectations of raw data.
 In a logical system, raw data can stay in the original sources, and only useful data needs to be brought into the system.
 Data can be curated, transformed, aggregated, and combined within the logical model so that only the parts that are needed are eventually persisted into the data lake.

 o This is a typical approach for external data, especially coming from SaaS applications, and for specialized time series stores, where the useful level of granularity is usually higher (e.g. aggregations by minute or by hour).

 o In addition, for data that doesn’t have storage at the source (e.g. devices, sensors), streaming data to the physical data lake for persistence is the best option.
 Edge computing techniques and streaming analytics can reduce the amount of data that needs to be stored.
-Adding a virtual layer to the architecture doesn’t force you to access all data from the sources, it’s an additional tool to use only when it makes sense.
+Adding a virtual layer to the architecture doesn’t force you to access all data from the sources, it’s an additional tool to use only when it makes sense. - Complexity.
+With a virtual layer, business users don’t need to interact with the back-end system directly.

 o The virtual layer offers a simpler-to-use SQL engine that abstracts the complexities of the backend for reads, data uploads, and the processing of complex queries.